 I started out as a scientist, and have worked in many different scientific fields, but I’m not a specialist in any of them.
 I learned a lot about computer programming, data handling and image analysis, but I don’t specialise in any of these either.
-I guess my strongest areas (at the moment) are in artificial intelligence and statistics, but I don’t claim to be an expert.
-Right now I’m working on improving my skills in business development, data visualisations, shell scripting, python and GUIs, but – yes, you guessed it – I’m not an expert.
+I guess my strongest areas (at the moment) are in machine learning and statistics, but I don’t claim to be an expert.
+Right now I’m working on improving my skills in business development, data visualisations, R and python, but – yes, you guessed it – I’m not an expert.

 For me, this journey typifies the life of the Data Scientist.
 Most of us aren’t experts in more than one or two disciplines (or any, in my case), and to the traditional academic we are ‘jacks of all trades’.
 Our skills are neither that of the expert nor of the novice, but somewhere inbetween.
 Neither black nor white, but varying shades of grey.

 What we need to recognise though, is that Data Science – as broad a subject as it may be – is a specialist subject of its own.
 To me, Data Science is the glue that binds together distinct areas of specialisation.
 It is the ultimate multi-discipline.